csgillespie/efficientR/main.md

 #> [19] "United States"              "World"
 ```

 It is clear from the output that some of the non-matches (e.g. the European Union) are not countries at all.
-However, others, such as 'Gambia, The' and the United States clearly should have matches. *Fuzzy matching* can help find which countries *do* match, as illustrated the first non-matching country below:
+However, others, such as 'Gambia, The' and the United States clearly should have matches. *Fuzzy matching* can help find which countries *do* match, as illustrated with the first non-matching country below:

 ```r